sdesalas/websqldump/README.md

 - **dataonly**: Set to true to get the data only (defaults to false)
 - **success**: Callback with 1 parameter (sql output).
 If not available will output to console.
 - **error**: Callback with 1 parameter (err message).
 If not available on error will throw an exception.

+### Dependencies

+No JavaScript library dependencies.
+Requires browser with HTML5 WebSql support (such as WebKit browsers like chrome and safari) or equivalent `openDatabase` polyfill.